Cody-Sims/LLama4Hackathon/video-description-app/README.md

 - FFmpeg installed on your system
 - Python 3.8+ (for transcription)
 - OpenAI API key (for audio transcription fallback)
-- Together.ai API key (for Llama 3 model access)
+- Llama API key (for Llama 4 model access)

 ## Setup